-It should be no surprise that the practice of traditional annual performance reviews is finally being abandoned, given the fact that the world of work looks very different than it did when the annual performance appraisals first rose to prominence in the 1940s.
+It should be no surprise that the practice of traditional annual performance evaluations is finally being abandoned, given the fact that the world of work looks very different than it did when these performance appraisals first rose to prominence in the 1940s.
 We humans tend to create practices designed to address the situations we face at a specific point in time, but then cling to those same practices far beyond their useful life, until they actually become counter-productive.

-In the case of annual reviews, they’re not only an ineffective holdover of a bygone age, but in many situations are also actually detrimental to the teams, individuals and company cultures that utilize them.
+In the case of annual employee reviews, they’re not only an ineffective holdover of a bygone age, but in many situations are also actually detrimental to the teams, individuals and organizational cultures that utilize them.

 Back then the idea of abandoning the traditional appraisal process — and all that followed from it — seemed heretical.
 But now, by some estimates, more than one-third of U.S. companies are doing just that.
 From Silicon Valley to New York, and in offices across the world, firms are replacing annual reviews with frequent, informal check-ins between managers and employees.

 My company 15Five just happened to find ourselves in the middle of this massive shift.
-We pioneered the use of technology to facilitate those very same frequent, informal check-ins between managers and employees that so many companies have been flocking to.
+We pioneered the use of performance management software to facilitate those very same frequent, informal check-ins between managers and employees that so many companies have been flocking to.
 That’s been great for business, but I’ve also had a sense for a long time that it’s not enough.

 There is great benefit to the practice of reflection, both self-reflection as well as the reflection we receive from others.
 Reflecting weekly during something like a check-in is wonderful for making sure that we and the people who work for us are staying on track, are able to course correct when need be, and are able to give and get the continuous feedback necessary to perform at our best.

-So, I’ve wondered, if we were starting with an absolutely clean slate, what might we create for the times we find ourselves in today?
+So, I’ve wondered, if we were starting with an absolutely clean slate, what performance management strategy might we create for the times we find ourselves in today?